Brikwerk/nxbt/docs/Windows-and-macOS-Installation.md

 Before continuing, please ensure you have the following:

-- A **USB** Bluetooth Adapter
+- A **USB** Bluetooth Adapter (for macOS)
-    - Internal Bluetooth adapters are incompatible (generally) with the process that allows a VM to use external resources.
+    - For internal Bluetooth adapters, Windows machines (generally) support disabling Bluetooth for themselves and allowing a VM to capture it, but macOS machines generally don't allow their own Bluetooth to be disabled and captured.
 - VirtualBox v6 or above
     - If you don't have this, you can install VirtualBox [here](https://www.virtualbox.org/wiki/Downloads)
 - VirtualBox Extension Pack